popocari/popocari/README.md

 ### Hi there 👋👋
-I'm working on a project relaged to NLP.

-I want to be a Data Engineer.
-So, I am preparing about data with Python.

-I want to achieve my dream.
-Thank you XD

 <!--
 **popocari/popocari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.